shivambajaj5329/lab1/README.md

 python homework2_bmi500.py

-The cProfiler pdfs are added to gdrive
+The cProfiler pngs are added to gdrive
+      The pngs are stored as : ShivamBajaj_Python_Profiler1.png and ShivamBajaj_Python_Profiler2.png